 United Mineral Services Ltd. ("UMS") is a private company wholly-owned by one of the directors of the Company.
 UMS is engaged in the acquisition and exploration of mineral property interests.
-For the year ended March 31, 2023, the Company incurred fees totaling \$3,370 for geological and exploration work provided by UMS (2022 - \$1,151).
+During the year ended March 31, 2024, the Company incurred fees of \$8,563 (2023 - \$3,370) in respect of geological services provided by UMS.

-12. SUPPLEMENTARY INFORMATION TO THE CONSOLIDATED STATEMENTS OF LOSS
+13. SUPPLEMENTARY INFORMATION TO THE STATEMENTS OF LOSS